ChanNokHang/channokhang.github.io/MFS.html.md

 *Created by Chan Nok Hang on 20250305*

 ## Map

-I was born in Taoyuan City, a charming countryside area in northern Taiwan.
-For high school, I moved to Taipei, and during my undergraduate years, I had the wonderful opportunity to be an exchange student in Austria.
-I earned my Ph.D. in Statistics from Penn State, USA.
-I feel incredibly fortunate to have started my academic career at National Central University.
-Now, I am a Professor at National Yang Ming Chiao Tung University.
+I was born in Hong Kong.
+I'm studied in Hong Kong untill finished my undergradurate degree in The Hang Seng University of Hong Kong (HSUHK).
+After that, I move to Hsin Chu for a master's degree.
+At the monment, I am studying at National Yang Ming Chiao Tung University.

 ## Food

-I’ve always loved desserts, but over time, I’ve also become a mindful part-time nutritionist.
+If you ask me about favourite food, what i can say is I don't know.
+Foods, drinks, desserts, I love all I can eat, but I do prefer meat rather than vegitable.
+In such case, hotpot buffet or regular buffet is kind of a safe go to.

 ## Smiles

-I love spending time outdoors with my family, enjoy watching online videos about history and civilization, and have a strong passion for investing and trading.
+In free time, I enjoy and spend time to reading novels, listen music, gaming, but most of the time I'm sleeping.